libremfg/rhize-docs/content/how-to/bpmn/bpmn-elements.md

 They represent mechanisms that either allow or disallow a passage.

 BPMN notation represents gateways as diamonds with single thin lines, as is common in many diagrams with decision flows.
-Besides decisions, however, Rhize's BPMN notation also includes parellel gateways.
+Besides decisions, however, Rhize's BPMN notation also includes parallel gateways.

 As with [Events](#events) and [Activities](#activities), gateway types are marked by their icons.